AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/accordion.md

     * **Simple** - This menu style stacks headers vertically.
     * **Responsive Grid** - This style of menu is responsive and adapts to the size of the device on which it is displayed.
 * **Bind Reference** - This option allows you to get the accordion list items from the local schema.
-* **Hide Component** - If you select this option, a component types is not displayed.
+* **Hide Component** - When this option is selected, a component type is not displayed.
 You can also hide individual accordion list items.
-* **Disable Component** - If you select this option, you cannot select a component type.
+* **Disable Component** - When this option is selected, a component type is not clicked.
 You can also disable individual accordion list items.

 ### Items Tab {#items-tab}